xenago/libnss_shim/README.md

     ```
    Using the preinstalled `config.json`, `libnss_shim` should have no effect, as the default configuration has commands
    defined that output nothing (see the Configuration section for details).
 Updates to the config take effect
-   immediately and can be performed after `libnss_shim` has been installed and used.
+   immediately and can be performed at any time after `libnss_shim` has been installed and used, without restarting.

-5. Restart any software that uses `/etc/nsswitch.conf`, because it is read-only once per-process and `libnss_shim` is
-   defined there.
-If simply testing with e.g. `getent` commands, no action may be necessary at all.
-Once affected
-   programs have restarted, the installation can be tested and used.
+5. By default, `shim` (meaning `libnss_shim`) is defined in `/etc/nsswitch.conf` as the final source for all supported
+   databases.
+In that file, you can change the access order for each database's sources, remove `shim` from specific
+   locations if not required, etc. Unlike `config.json`, `nsswitch.conf` is read only once per-process, so any software
+   actively using it will need to be started or restarted.

-   Restarting the system is often the safest/easiest way to do this:
+   Rebooting the system is often the safest/easiest way to do this:
     ```
     sudo reboot
     ```